yannbolliger/g5-parallel-sgd-spark/README.md

 - `-e` the number of epochs the algorithm is maximally run [default 1000]
 - `-p` the name of the executed pod on Kubernetes [default pod]

-for example
+For example:

 ```
 ./run.sh -w cluster -n 5 -s 50 -e 1000 -p mypod
 ```
-run the code on cluster, with 5 workers, 50 subeset size, 1000 epochs and 'mypod' as pod name.
+runs the code on the cluster, with 5 workers, subset size 50, 1000 epochs and 'mypod' as pod name.

 ## References